w568w/alarm_repo/README.md

 [   23.961587] RKNPU fde40000.npu: RKNPU: failed to get dynamic-coefficient
 ```

-(2) Only tasks submitted after the first initialization of RKNN Runtime can be executed. **Once the runtime is destroyed and created again, the NPU will not work anymore**:
+(2) Only tasks submitted after the first initialization of RKNN Runtime can be executed. **Once the runtime is created again, the NPU is likely not to work anymore until reboot.**

 ```
 [  605.159276] RKNPU: failed to wait job, task counter: 0, flags: 0x5, ret = 0, elapsed time: 6160643us